aionnetwork/aion-docs/developers/fundamentals/avm-concepts/callable-functions.md

 ---
 title: Callable Functions
+description: Mark a function as callable from outside of the contract.
 ---

-Mark a function as callable from outside of the contract.

 In order for a function or method to be called from **outside** the contract (by a user on the blockchain, or from another contract) it needs to be annotated as `@Callable`.